-(2) Concentration risk
+(2) Concentration and Interest rate risk

 Concentration risk is the risk that any single investment or group thereof, has the potential to materially affect the operating results of the Company.
-The Company is not exposed to this risk.
+The Company is not exposed to significant concentration risk.

-It is management's opinion that the Company is not subject to significant interest rate risk.
+The Company's debt bears fixed rate interest and therefore it is management's opinion that the Company is not subject to significant interest rate risk.